Explore New Zealand's most beautiful street

-From Lorde to comedy to orchestral masterpieces to community shows and Scooby Doo Live, the heritage theatre is a wearer of many hats and has something to please everyone.
+From Lorde to comedy to orchestral masterpieces to community shows and Scooby Doo Live, Isaac Theatre Royal is a heritage theatre that has something for everyone.
 In addition to live shows, this entertainment hive is also home to the New Zealand International Film Festival and doubles as a much-utilised venue for weddings, dinners and conferences.
 With a rich past dating back to 1863, the Isaac Theatre Royal has played an integral part in the cultural and creative history of the city and it’s fair to say the future is very bright for this Christchurch gem.

 The Last Word

 The Last Word is the type of place you’d struggle to visit just once.
 In fact, with its relaxed feel, friendly staff, extensive drinks list and moreish snacks, it’s the type of place you’d like to visit every night of the week.
 Whisky and cocktails are The Last Word’s main game and with 320 whiskies available, owner Alex Ricketts confession that he is a whisky “geek” makes a lot of sense.
 On the snacks front, they’ve really nailed it with delicious food that pairs perfectly with a drink or two such as garlic bread, grilled cheese sandwiches, cheese platters and even a slice of whisky fruit cake, if you’re in the mood.